How Data Happened and the History of Machine-Readable Power

 The Book

 How Data Happened: A History from the Age of Reason to the Age of Algorithms was published by W. W. Norton in 2023.
 Princeton's History Department lists the authors as Chris Wiggins and Matthew L. Jones, gives the ISBN as 978-1324006732, and describes the book as a history of data's technical, political, and ethical impact.
-SIAM Review's 2025 featured review identifies the paperback as xiv+367 pages.
+W. W. Norton UK lists the hardback at 384 pages and the ebook ISBN as 9781324006749; SIAM Review's 2025 featured review identifies the paperback as xiv+367 pages.

 The authors bring an unusual pairing to the subject.
-Wiggins is an applied mathematician at Columbia whose work includes machine learning and computational biology.
-Jones is a historian of science at Princeton who studies information technologies, intelligence, surveillance, mathematical thinking, and the politics of knowledge.
+Columbia's Applied Physics and Applied Mathematics profile lists Wiggins as an associate professor of applied mathematics and systems biology whose research includes machine learning and computational biology.
+Princeton lists Jones as Smith Family Professor of History, focused on recent information technologies, intelligence, science, technology, surveillance, and the politics of knowledge.
 UVA Law's entry for Jennifer Chapman's Law Library Journal review emphasizes that the book combines those specialties to give historical context to a data-dominated society.

 The result is neither a simple tech history nor a warning pamphlet about algorithms.
 It is a long institutional history of how facts become countable, how countable facts become administrative objects, and how administrative objects become targets for prediction, sorting, and control.